Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Predicted hardness rescaled between 1000 and 1600 HV
 ![](/Codes//Predicted_animated_rescaled.gif)

-Well, molybdenum rich alloys are hard and there is no obvious coktail effect.
+Well, molybdenum rich alloys are hard as expected (but the Mo-Cr-Co ternary is surprisingly not the hardest) and there is probably something to dig in the Ti-Cr-Co ternary.
+As the prediction error is maximal near the vertices, a good strategy would be to complete these data with Vickers hardness measured along the Mo-X and Co-X binaries for example, then retry a training, then refine the area of interest, make new measurements and so on until convergence to an optimized alloy.
+This should be the basis of experimental HEA exploration, sadly not that often applied in 2024.

 ## Prediction error based variance/covariance matrix
 ![](/Codes//Error_animated.gif)